Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Introduction

-{As for discrete connections \cite{BaezSF}, discrete gauge 2-group 2-connections on a manifold $M$ can be discretised} given a triangulation, or 2-lattice decomposition, $L$ of $M$ \cite{companion,Pfeiffer} by specifying their local holonomies along edges (with a fixed orientation) and plaquettes $P$, provided with a choice of (fixed) vertex $v_P$ in the boundary of $P$, its \emph{base-point}.
-The underlying set of 2-gauge configurations in $(M,L)$ is hence $G^{L_1} \times E^{L_2}$ \cite[\S 3.2]{companion}\cite{Higher_Kitaev}.
-Inside the set of 2-gauge configurations there is a subset of fake-flat configurations which satisfy the fake-flateness relations for all plaquettes \cite{companion}.
-These are the configurations that have well-defined 2-dimensional holonomy operators.
-The \HKM\ defined in \cite{companion, Higher_Kitaev} is a model defined on the free vector space $\mathcal{H}_L^{\fk}$ on {the set of} all fake-flat 2-gauge configurations, and features vertex operators $V_v^g$, where $g \in G$, $v \in L^0$: they implement gauge transformations supported on a vertex $v$; edge operators $E_t^e$, where $t \in L^1$ and $e \in E$, which implement gauge transformations supported on an edge $t$, and also blob operators $B_b^{\delta_a}$, where $a \in \ker(\partial)$ and $b \in L$, which choose those fake-flat configurations that have 2D holonomy equal to $a$ around a 3-cell (a blob) $b\in L^3$.
+The \HKM\ defined in \cite{companion, Higher_Kitaev} is a model defined on the free vector space, $\mathcal{H}_L^{\fk}$, on {the set of} all fake-flat 2-gauge configurations, and features vertex operators $V_v^g$, where $g \in G$, $v \in L^0$: they implement gauge transformations supported on a vertex $v$; edge operators $E_t^e$, where $t \in L^1$ and $e \in E$, which implement gauge transformations supported on an edge $t$, and also blob operators $B_b^{\delta_a}$, where $a \in \ker(\partial)$ and $b \in L$, which choose those fake-flat configurations that have 2D holonomy equal to $a$ around a 3-cell (a blob) $b\in L^3$.
 In order for the latter blob operators to be well-defined (and commute with all edge operators) it is essential to restrict to fake-flat gauge configurations \cite{Higher_Kitaev}.
-That restriction is not necessary in the 2+1D case as there are no blob operators since a 2-lattice decomposition of a surface has no 3-cells.
+That restriction is not necessary in the 2+1D case as there are no blob operators since a 2-lattice decomposition of a surface has no 3-cells. {However note that if fake-flatness is dropped, there are also issues with commutativity between edge operators, which require imposing additional conventions in the model, as elaborated below.}